EXT. MIDDLEHAM CASTLE - DAY.

 Buckingham is kneeling next to him, head down, but listening intently.
 He jumps to his feet at Richard’s command.

-Try to keep the Queen at bay, Harry.
+keep the Queen at bay, Harry.
 Do anything.

 Buckingham rushes off towards the river, not looking confident of success.
 Richard follows the King who is already moving up the